On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery: Preliminaries and Related Work

 \begin{definition}[Sub-Gaussian Distribution] A random variable $X$ is said to follow a \emph{sub-Gaussian distribution} if there exists some $K > 0$, such that $\mathbbm{E} \exp(X^2/K^2) \leq 2.$ Moreover, the sub-Gaussian norm of $X$, denoted by $\|X\|_{\psi_2}$ is defined to be,

-\end{definition} Examples of sub-Gaussian random variables include Gaussian, Bernoulli and all bounded random variables.
+\end{definition} Examples of sub-Gaussian random variables include Gaussian, Bernoulli, and all bounded random variables.
 Compressive measurement operators with independent sub-Gaussian entries are known to satisfy RIP, specifically, \begin{theorem}[TensorRIP for low HOSVD-rank tensors {\cite[Theorem 2]{rauhut2017low}}] Let $\mat{A} \in \R^{m \times n_1 n_2 \dots n_d}$ be a measurement matrix whose rows consist of randomly sampled independent sub-Gaussian vectors.
-Then, $\frac{1}{\sqrt{m}}\mat{A}$ satisfies $(\delta,\vr)$-TensorRIP over $\mathcal{S}_\vr^{HOSVD}$, the set of all tensors with HOSVD rank at most $ \vr = (r_1,r_2, \dots, r_d)$ with probability at least $1 - \varepsilon$ if
+Then, $\frac{1}{\sqrt{m}}\mat{A}$ satisfies $(\delta,\vr)$-TensorRIP over $\mathcal{S}_\vr^{HOSVD}$ where $ \vr = (r_1,r_2, \dots, r_d)$ (see Definition~\ref{def:tensorrip}), with probability at least $1 - \varepsilon$ if

-where $r = \underset{i\in[d]}{\max} \ r_i$ and the constant $C>0$ depends on the sub-Gaussian norm of the distribution. \end{theorem} We can also establish TensorRIP for low CP rank tensors under sub-Gaussian measurements as a simple corollary to a recent result from \cite{zhang2023covering}.
+where $r = \underset{i\in[d]}{\max} \ r_i$ and the constant $C>0$ depends on the sub-Gaussian norm of the distribution. \end{theorem} We can also establish TensorRIP for low CP rank tensors under sub-Gaussian measurements as a simple corollary to a recent result from \cite{zhang2025covering}.